 Image: Public Domain

-Many parents and teachers have strong views on whether children should be set homework.
-But given that it’s a fact of life now in most primary schools, Parent Zone’s deputy CEO Sophie Linington has compiled a handy 10-point guide for parents on how to manage your child’s homework effectively, and make it a less painful experience.
+Many parents and teachers have strong views on whether children should be set homework but it’s a fact of life in many schools.
+Here, Parent Zone’s deputy CEO Sophie Linington has compiled a handy 10-point guide for parents on how to manage your child’s homework effectively, and make it a less painful experience for all of you

 What’s homework for anyway?

 It can be helpful for parents to understand why schools set homework.

 Homework is a reinforcement of what your child has already learned during class and should not be used as an extension of the curriculum.